CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-Best for diesel owners running non-Top-Tier fuel who want a dedicated cetane boost at every fill-up.
-Skip it if your fuel already meets EN 590 cetane minimums from a Top Tier supplier, or if injector cleaning is the primary goal · the trade-secret detergent cannot be independently evaluated.
+Best for diesel owners running non-Top Tier fuel who want a dedicated cetane boost at every fill-up; 2-EHN is the right chemistry class for combustion-quality improvement.
+Skip it if your fuel already meets EN 590 cetane minimums from a Top Tier supplier, or if injector cleaning is the goal, since the trade-secret detergent cannot be independently evaluated.

 The SDS classifies this mixture with a WARNING signal word.
-H302 (harmful if swallowed) and H332 (harmful if inhaled) appear at the mixture level from the 2-EHN concentration at 50-75%.
-H373 (organ damage through repeated exposure) applies from the aromatic naphtha and xylene carrier fraction.
-SDS §15 lists Prop 65 warnings for ethylbenzene and naphthalene (both cancer).
-The concentrate pour into the diesel tank fill neck is the primary exposure window.
-Estimated VOC exceeds 550 g/L. Naphthalene carries documented aquatic toxicity at the ingredient level.
+H302 (harmful if swallowed) and H332 (harmful if inhaled) appear at the mixture level from the 2-EHN concentration; H373 (organ damage from repeated exposure) comes from the aromatic naphtha and xylene carrier.
+SDS §15 lists Prop 65 warnings for ethylbenzene and naphthalene, both listed for cancer.
+The concentrate pour into the tank fill neck is the primary exposure window.
+The product combusts in the engine, so exhaust is the environmental endpoint; estimated VOC exceeds 550 g/L, and naphthalene carries documented aquatic toxicity.

 The label specifies 1 oz per 25 gallons for standard treatment, or 2 oz per 25 gallons for increased cetane and lubricity benefit.
 The 16 oz squeeze bottle treats up to 400 gallons at the standard rate.
 Pour directly into the fuel tank before filling.